RyanSnodgrass/notredame_club_membership_app/README.md

 Deletion; however, is going to be much different.
 In fact, deletion is the trickiest part of the whole app.

-Because Membership is it's own model, it's easiest to just act on that instead of `@clubs.memberships`/`@user.memberships` querying around activerecord associations like a mad man.
+Because Membership is it's own model, it's easiest to just act on that instead of `@clubs.memberships`/`@user.memberships` querying around ActiveRecord associations like a mad man.
 First we need to update the `memberships_controller.rb`
 ```ruby
 # app/controllers/memberships_controller.rb
   def destroy